Aziz F. RanaRichard and Lois Cole Professor of Law

-His book, The Two Faces of American Freedom (2010) (paperback, 2014), was published by Harvard University Press and situates the American experience within the global history of colonialism, emphasizing how notions of republicanism and expansion have shaped U.S. law and politics since the founding.
-His current book project explores the modern rise of constitutional veneration in the twentieth century -- especially against the backdrop of the U.S.'s emergence as a global power -- and how veneration has shaped the boundaries of popular politics.
+His book, The Two Faces of American Freedom (Harvard University Press, 2010) situates the American experience within the global history of colonialism, examining the intertwined relationship in American constitutional practice between internal accounts of freedom and external projects of power and expansion.
+His current book manuscript, "Rise of the Constitution," explores the modern rise of constitutional veneration in the twentieth century -- especially against the backdrop of growing American global authority -- and how veneration has influenced the boundaries of popular politics.

-He has written essays and op-eds for such venues as The New York Times, The Nation, Salon.com, CNN.com, and N+1.
-He has recently published articles and chapter contributions (or has them forthcoming) with Yale University Press, California Law Review, and Texas Law Review among others.
+He has written essays and op-eds for such venues as n+1, The Boston Review, New Labor Forum, Jacobin, The Guardian, Dissent, The Chronicle of Higher Education, The Nation, Jadaliyya, Salon, and The New York Times.
+He has published articles and chapter contributions with Yale University Press, The University of Chicago Law Review, California Law Review, and Texas Law Review, among others.

 Prior to joining the Cornell faculty, he was an Oscar M. Ruebhausen Fellow in Law at Yale.
 He received his A.B. summa cum laude from Harvard College and his J.D. from Yale Law School.
 He also earned a Ph.D. in political science at Harvard, where his dissertation was awarded the university's Charles Sumner Prize.